mysql/mysql-utilities/doc/man/mysqlserverinfo.rst

 .. option:: --format=<format>, -f<format>

-   Specify the display format.
+   Specify the output display format.
 Permitted format values are GRID, CSV, TAB, and VERTICAL.
 The default is GRID.

 .. option:: --no-headers, -h

    Do not display column headers.
-This option is ignored for GRID-format output.
+This option applies only for CSV and TAB output.

 .. option:: --port-range